ranaivomahaleo/TranoUtilsBundle/README.md

 # TranoUtilsBundle

 The TranoUtilsBundle contains utilities for the following purposes:
+- Extended Response with configurable headers using .env file variables
 - Json responses setter for REST API with configurable CORS headers using .env file variables
 - Simple syntax http query service
 - Environment variable reader